Teen vaping: Head in the clouds

 Smith started using Juul — a brand that manufactures a popular and discrete line of e-cigarettes — his sophomore year.

 While Smith no longer uses it, he said there are plenty of students who Juul (teens use the brand as a verb for vaping, using vapor-based tobacco products like the Juul brand) at school, though technically it's banned on Oregon's school grounds.

 But recent data shows tobacco use on campus has been on the rise — in Lake Oswego and across the state.

-Amid a federal investigation into e-cigarette companies who appear to be marketing toward youth, schools are battling a growing trend of teens vaping on campuses.
+Amid a federal investigation into e-cigarette companies that appear to be marketing toward youth, schools are battling a growing trend of teens vaping on campuses.

-According to the U.S. Food and Drug Administration, an estimated one in five high school students use smokeless tobacco products (smokeless products include chewing tobacco) such as e-cigarettes.
+According to the U.S. Food and Drug Administration, an estimated 1-in-5 high school students use smokeless tobacco products (smokeless products include chewing tobacco) such as e-cigarettes.
 The products are used by inhaling a sweet-tasting tobacco vapor that contains nicotine, the highly addictive substance found in cigarettes.

 Vaping has become so commonplace among teens, Oregon students and teachers say it even happens on campuses — sometimes right in the classroom.

 "We have kids charging their e-cigarettes on their Chromebooks in class," said Connie Jolley, a health teacher and drug prevention club leader with the Tigard-Tualatin School District.
 "We have kids taking hits in class."

 Jolley says vaping became so pervasive, the drug prevention club at Tigard High School made it the focus of an awareness campaign.